iVishalr/iVishalr/README.md

 ### Hi there 👋

-Final year Computer Science student at PES University.
 Interested in Systems, System Design, Performance Engineering and Deep Learning.
 I like to use Python and C programming languages.
 I like building projects from the ground up as it allows me to design it more efficiently and as per my needs :)

 <!--
 **iVishalr/iVishalr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.